Bargain Like a Real Master

 Bargaining: you either love it or you hate it.
-But if you find yourself in the fascinating and alluring lands of SE Asia, perhaps living it up at The Westin Resort in Nusa Dua, Bali, or sipping cocktails at the exclusive Avista hideaway Resort and Spa in Phuket, Thailand, then you’ll have to get used to it.
+But if you find yourself in the fascinating and alluring lands of South East Asia, perhaps sipping cocktails at the exclusive Avista Hideaway Resort & Spa in Phuket, then you’ll have to get used to it.
 Bargaining over a price is a fact of life over there, and there’s really no escaping it.
-If you haven’t practiced this most skillful art form in a long while, and are in need of a quick refresher, read on.
-Here are five tips on how to bargain like a master the next time you visit the lands of sun, smiles and bargains galore.
+If you haven’t practised this most skilful art-form in a long while and are in need of a quick refresher, read on.
+Here are 5 tips on how to bargain like a master the next time you visit the lands of sun, smiles and bargains galore.

 Vendors will never offer their best price the first time round.
 They expect a little back and forth when settling on a final price, and so will offer an inflated price initially.
-Simply being aware of this will save you from jumping the gun and paying too much for your Balinese sarong, Thai Buddha statue, or Malaysian batik painting.
+Simply being aware of this will save you from jumping the gun and paying too much for your Thai Buddha statue or Chang singlet!